Kit articles and sub order lines

 - SubArticleDefinition - The definition of the contained article.
 This tag is also an ArticleDefinition, just like the tag defining the kit article.
 The definition of the kit article is thus recursive in some sense.

-Returning to the example of the football and a pump, in order to create a kit consisting of them both together, you would send in a ProcessArticle request for the kit along these lines:
+Returning to the example of the football and the pump, to create a kit consisting of them both together, you would send in a ProcessArticle request for the kit along these lines:

 - Specify ArticleNumber = Football and pump or something similar.